 It is not uncommon for the parties to a lease to breach its provisions.
 If and when this happens, the at-fault party, as a matter of courtesy, has to draft a letter to explain its role in the breach.
 The letter has to specify the remedies that the said party intends to take to cure the failure, breach, or omission.

-In case the letter is drafted by the landlord, it is often sent to the tenant prior to the issuance of an eviction notice.
+If the letter is drafted by the landlord, it is often sent to the tenant before the issuance of an eviction notice.
 The aim is to give the tenant ample time to remedy the issue before finally facing the eviction.
-A copy of the lease agreement is often attached to the letter and is sent out via certified mail as proof that the affected party has received it.
+A copy of the lease agreement is often attached to the letter and sent out via certified mail as proof that the affected party has received it.

 Free Templates